Julian Steele: Social work career and mixed marriage

 Upon completion of his studies, Steele became director of Boston's Robert Gould Shaw Settlement House in Roxbury.
-There he met his future wife, Mary Bradley Dawes, who worked in the settlement's day nursery.
+There he met his future wife, Mary Bradley Dawes (the granddaughter of former vice president Charles G. Dawes), who worked in the settlement's day nursery.
 Controversy associated with his impending mixed-race marriage forced Steele to resign his position at the Shaw Settlement.
 Students at Ward Belmont College in Nashville, Tennessee, where Mary Dawes studied prior to obtaining her BA from Boston University in early childhood education, hung two “Negroes” in effigy to protest the engagement.

 Following a discreet six-year courtship, the quiet May, 1938 wedding in New York City between a "Negro social worker" and the "daughter of an old New England family" generated nationwide press.
 In Congress, Mississippi Senator Theodore Bilbo commented that Mary Dawes "appears to be sustained in her mad insane determination to mingle blood impregnated with the highest genetic values of the Caucasian and the blood of an African whose racial strains have dwelt for six thousand years or more in the jungles of a continent.”
 Notwithstanding the controversy, in 1939 Julian Steele began work heading up Boston's new Armstrong Hemenway Foundation, focusing on affordable housing.
+He was a member of the Socialist Party at this time, but left it by 1940 due to perceived racism in the party.